urielbitton/amplify-commerce/README.md

 - implement full searching accross admin (especially settings)
 - remove and fix all console warnings (add keys in maps, firebase rules permissions errors, etc.)
 - make entire site + admin responsive
+- fix issue with loader when no user on admin & login pages
 - implement trash cans for products, orders, coupons, etc...
 - detect with LS if user has used site before, if yes make profile icon redirect to login page, else redirect to create account page
 - check if products have enough stock when customer checks out on site + admin